Recommended and Required Steps

 Step 2: Check name and address

-Please verify the spelling, capitalization and punctuation of your name and the accuracy of the address where your diploma should be sent two months after conferral in the Student Administration System.
-For instructions, see Modify Your Names or Modify Your Addresses.
+Please verify the spelling, capitalization, and punctuation of your name and the accuracy of the address where your diploma should be sent two months after conferral in the Student Administration System.
+For instructions, see Verify Diploma Name and Address on Graduation Status Page.

-- The Primary Name prints on the diploma unless a Degree Name is designated.
-Degree Name must share the same last name as the Primary.
+- Your Degree Name will be printed on the diploma.
+Degree Name must share the same last name as your Primary Name.
 Changes to last name require official documentation submitted to the Office of the Registrar.

 - The mailing/billing address is where diplomas will be mailed unless a separate Diploma Address has been designated.
 Diplomas are mailed approximately two months after conferral, so the address should be appropriate for that timeframe.